carlwood/blm-resources/posts/reading-list.md

 ---
 title: Reading list
 description: Texts from black authors
-date:
+date: 2020-05-30
 tags:
 layout: layouts/post.njk
 ---

 ## Books
 We've only included texts we've personally read or are reading by black authors.
 This list is painfully short and will grow as we read more.
+Looking at our own bookshelf it's plain to see we've favoured white authors until now, and we need to examine why that is and commit to doing better.

 ### Fiction
 - *Americanah* by Chimamanda Ngozi Adichie